ethorneloe/terraform-azurerm-automation-account-runbook/README.md

 This module enables creation of runbooks in an existing Azure automation account.

 ## Key features
-- Creation and assign of 1 or more schedules (schedules are designed to be for each specific automation rather than shared across many)
+- Creation and assignment of 1 or more schedules (schedules are designed to be for each specific automation rather than shared across many)
 - 1 or more automation variables
 - The `run_on` field for specifying a hybrid worker pool -